-In 2018, for the first time, we’ll be offering two day-long workshops on Tuesday, June 12, before Django Camp officially gets under way.
+In 2018, for the first time, we’ll be offering three day-long workshops on Tuesday, June 12, before Django Camp officially gets under way.
 We’ll describe them in greater detail further down the page but, in brief, here you go:

 Before reading on, please note three things:

 With those preliminaries out of the way, please read on to see what we have in mind, and why…

 This document has suggestions on how to prepare for Meet Greet and Play All Day: MGPAD-RepPrep

 The feedback we receive every year tells us that nothing—not good lessons, not great concerts, not hearty meals or perfect weather, nothing—will make or break your experience of Django Camp more than this one thing: finding “your people.”
 Django in June is entirely oriented toward participatory music-making with real live people.
 Your people are the ones you recognize and know by name, who play more or less at your level, and with whom you share some common repertoire.
 They are the ones you connect with between classes and in the evening under the stars; they are the ones you may well stay in touch with after DiJ is over, and the ones you’ll look forward to seeing the following year.

 We’re offering Meet, Greet and Play All Day to make sure this piece is in place from before the get-go.
 The day-long workshop will consist of three 90-minute sessions—all facilitated by artists on the Django Camp staff—during which you’ll play through tunes we have made available on the “Get Ready Musically” pages of this website.
 We’ll organize the groups into 3 levels of ability to insure that everyone moves at an appropriate pace and meets other compatible musicians.
 You determine your own level, and you are welcome to change levels at any point if you’d like.
 Here’s how the levels break down: